webforj/webforj-documentation/docs/components/login.md

 ## Custom fields

-The Login component includes [several slots](#slots), which allow you to add extra fields if necessary.
+The login component includes [several slots](#slots), which allow you to add extra fields if necessary.
 This feature provides more control over the information required for successful authentication.

 In the example below, a Customer ID field is added to the login form.
 Users must provide a valid ID to complete authentication, enhancing security and ensuring that access is granted only after verifying all required credentials.